aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 1.9.2 (September 15, 2017) =
+* FIX: Try to fix techjockey's out of memory issue on the options page with an array.

 = Version 1.9.1 (September 14, 2017) =
 * FIX: Try to fix techjockey's out of memory issue on the options page.